Karim-bakhtyar/Optimus-Syria-WEC/docs/contact.md

 **Bakhtyar Karimzade**
 Project Manager – Optimus Syria
-Email: karim-bakhtyar@stud.hs-flensburg.de
+Email: Bakhtyar.karimzada@gmail.com

 For any technical inquiries or collaboration ideas, feel free to reach out.
 You may also contact our coordinating institutions:

+- Hochschule Kiel
 - Hochschule Flensburg
-- Hochschule Kiel
 - Damascus University